 A Kisan Vikas Patra comes in the following types.

-This KVP type is issued to an adult for himself or to a minor or on behalf of a minor.
+- Single Holder Type Certificate: This type of KVP is issued to an adult individually for self or on behalf of a minor.

-This is issued to two adults jointly and is payable to both the owners or to the survivor.
+- Joint A Type Certificate: This type of KVP is issued to 2 adults jointly and is payable to both the owners or to the survivor.

-This Type B Kisan Vikas Patra is issued jointly to two adults and is payable to either of KVP holders jointly or to the survivor.
+- Joint B Type Certificate: This type of KVP is issued jointly to two adults and is payable to either of the owners or to the survivor.

 KVP, when of Type A and Type B, is released to both the combined owners.
 In case the adulthood is due to both the heir and owners or due to either of the heirs, it is released to combined owners.